Fat Lip: Background and composition

 The uptempo song has been described as pop punk, skate punk, rap rock and easycore, with Whibley, Brownsound, and Jocz sharing vocal duties.
 "The verses are really about what we do: growing up in the suburbs, going to parties and hanging out with our friends, and causing trouble.
 A lot of people say they relate to it," said Whibley.
 Brian Hiatt of MTV.com described the song as "pop-punk-meets-hip-hop", Loudwire cited it as a containing elements of hard rock and PopMatters cited it as using elements of heavy metal.
 The song has also been described to be "Mixing elements of skate punk, nu-metal, and good old-fashioned pop."

 Music video

-The music video was directed by Marc Klasfeld.
+The music video was directed by Marc Klasfeld and was shot on March 6–7, 2001.
 The song topped MTV's Total Request Live and MuchMusic's MuchMusic Countdown in mid-2001.
 In the original Canadian version, the music video combines with fellow All Killer No Filler track "Pain for Pleasure", a very short Iron Maiden-esque song which is the final song on the album.
 The video, filmed in Pomona, California, was ranked at number 75 on MuchMusic's 100 Best Videos.
-At the beginning of the music video, the band performs an a cappella of the first half of the first verse of "It's What We're All About"—which would be their future single— with Jason McCaslin beatboxing for the staff of a liquor store.
+At the beginning of the music video, the band performs an a cappella of the first half of the first verse of "What We're All About"—which would be their future single— with Jason McCaslin beatboxing for the staff of a liquor store.